 1. Engaged employees power stronger companies

 Great internal communication has a variety of benefits; according to Smarp, it saves your employees time, it’s central to effective project management, and it boosts trust.
-Research presented in the Harvard Business Review suggests employees who feel fully informed and more engaged may be 21% more productive.
+Research presented in the Harvard Business Review suggests employees who feel fully informed and more engaged are 21% more productive.
 Companies with effective communication strategies see 47% higher total returns to shareholders.

 Conversely, there is a cost to poor workplace communication.
 David Grossman, author of The Cost of Poor Communications, gives a figure of $37 billion as the total estimated cost of employee misunderstanding.
-This figure includes actions or errors of omission by employees who have misunderstood or were misinformed about company policies, business processes, job function or a combination of the three in 100,000-employee companies.
+This figure includes actions or errors of omission by employees who have misunderstood or were misinformed about company policies, business processes, job function, or a combination of the three in 100,000-employee companies.
 Some 400 American corporations were surveyed for the report.

 Internal communication plays a key role in keeping everyone motivated, productive, and on the same page

 2. Good internal communication means less time spent recruiting